People With Knowledge, Understanding, And Wisdom

 People with knowledge are capable of gathering facts and remembering information.
-However, it is possible to have knowledge and be absence of understanding and wisdom.
+However, it is possible to have the knowledge and be absent of understanding and wisdom.
 A person may have the facts but lacks what it means or what to do next.

 Those with understanding are able to extract the meaning(s) out of the facts.
-They “see through” the facts dynamically of what, how, and why.
-Understanding is like a lens which brings the information or facts into focus and produces principles.
+They “see-through” the facts dynamically of what, how, and why.
+Understanding is like a lens that brings the information or facts into focus and produces principles.

 Those with wisdom recognize which principle to use in a given context.
 Understanding without wisdom can appear contradictory (Proverbs 26:4-5).
 As in, the statement, “He who hesitates is lost,” is correct, however so is the concept that “haste makes waste.”
 Which principle to apply depends on the context.
 People with wisdom understand what applies to take the next step.
 They do the right thing within the given scenario.
 In comparison, there are many who have knowledge and understanding, however, continually do the wrong thing or apply the wrong principle.